andrewstucki-test-org/testaroony/README.md

 	- `docker/Dockerfile.deploy` - `buffalo` container with go module and node module caching.
 8. `Dockerfile` - production container with auto-migrations.
+9. `actions/cookies.go` - A wrapper to the cookie store so we actually store secure cookies.

 ## Terraform